Art-Sells/Arells/Build-Notes.md

 - Mainnet with Coinbase/Polygon-USDC
 - Loading Screen while connecting
 - Wallet Connected Modal after Success
+- Connect Address to Profile-LogIn.
+If Address connected to Profile/Automatically logs you in

 ### Home
 - If logged in [(View My Store), (How To Make Money), About, Contact, (Log-Out)]